LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    ...

 After these queries, we can try to compile the modules and look for other porting or portability issues.
-A well know issue is Prolog module term-expansions calling predicates such as ``prolog_load_context/2``, which will always fail when it's the Logtalk compiler instead of the Prolog compiler loading a source file.
+A well-know issue is Prolog module term-expansions calling predicates such as ``prolog_load_context/2``, which will always fail when it's the Logtalk compiler instead of the Prolog compiler loading a source file.
 In some of these cases, it may